root-project/root/README/ReleaseNotes/v614/index.md

 * Fix `TTreeReader`'s use of `Set[Local]Entry`
 * Avoid deleted memory access in `MakeProject` and in handling of `I/O customization rules`.
+* Significantly improved the scaling of hadd tear-down/cleanup-phase in the presence of large number histograms and in the presence of large number of directories.

 ## TTree Libraries